campai-bv/autotask-dashboards-os/README.md

 The only thing you'll need to do now is: go ahead and create your first dashboard at /autotask/dashboards :-)

 # Issues / FAQ
-Please report any issues you have with the plugin to the issue tracker on our website at http://autotask.campai.nl.
+Please report any issues you have with the plugin to the issue tracker on [GitHub](https://github.com/coencoppens/autotask-dashboards/issues).

 # License
 Autotask Dashboards is offered under the MIT License (http://opensource.org/licenses/mit-license.php).